-- To attend all class meetings and participate in activities and discussions at all levels. - To complete required readings before class and engage in reflection on your current teaching practice. - To gather resources and information from existing literature and the CARLA pragmatics database related to topics to be explored independently. - To engage class and online discussions actively to reflect, synthesize, and learn from colleagues.
+- > To attend all class meetings and participate in activities and discussions at all levels. - > To complete required readings before class and engage in reflection on your current teaching practice. - > To gather resources and information from existing literature and the CARLA pragmatics database related to topics (explore independently at least 3 hours). - > To engage class and online discussions actively to reflect, synthesize, and learn from colleagues.